 Whether you’ve been affected financially by coronavirus or not, if you’re worried about keeping up with your loan or overdraft repayments, or something’s changed in your circumstances, you should always let us know.

 The Financial Conduct Authority (FCA) announced new guidance for UK banks to help support customers financially affected by coronavirus.
 As part of this guidance, for eligible customers we’re providing:

-We've capped interest charges on all overdrafts from 14 April 2020 to 14 July 2020.
-You don't need to do anything, we’ve applied this to the accounts of all arranged overdraft customers already - learn more
+We've capped interest charges on all overdrafts from 14 April 2020 to 14 July 2020, we applied this to the accounts of all arranged overdraft customers - learn more

 Please chat to us in the app to discuss how best we can help – there are a range of ways we can support you.
 We know how difficult it can be to ask for help, but we care and we’re here to listen and help however we can.

 We’re not part of the government’s small business loan scheme